Sewer Shark

-Sewer Shark is a first-person rail shooter video game, and is the first on a home console to use full motion video for its primary gameplay.
-It was originally slated to be the flagship product in Hasbro's Control-Vision video game system, which would use VHS tapes as its medium.
-However, Hasbro cancelled the Control-Vision platform, and Digital Pictures later developed the game for the Sega CD expansion unit.
-Sewer Shark is one of the first titles for the Sega CD and one of its best-selling games, leading Sega to eventually bundle it with Sega CD units.
-It was later ported and released for the 3DO in 1994.
-A port was also planned for the SNES-CD, but that system was cancelled.
+Sewer Shark is a 1992 interactive movie rail shooter video game developed by Digital Pictures and published by Sony Imagesoft for the Sega CD.
+It is one of the first games for a home console to use full-motion video for its primary gameplay.
+It was later ported to the 3DO in 1994.

+The game was originally produced alongside Night Trap for release on the Control-Vision video game system, which was designed to use VHS tapes as its medium.
+However, Hasbro cancelled the Control-Vision in 1989, and Digital Pictures subsequently ported the game to the Sega CD add-on.
+Sewer Shark was one of the first titles for the Sega CD and became one of its best-selling games, leading Sega to eventually bundle it with Sega CD units.
+Total sales were reportedly over 750,000 copies.
+Sewer Shark received generally positive reviews upon release, with critics praising the use of FMV in the gameplay.

 Plot

 Sewer Shark takes place in a post-apocalyptic future where environmental destruction has forced most of humanity to live underground.
 The player takes on the role of a rookie pilot in a band of "sewer jockeys", whose job is to exterminate dangerous mutated creatures to keep a vast network of sewers clean for "Solar City", an island paradise from which the evil Commissioner Stenchler (Robert Costanzo) gives his orders and critiques.
 The player's copilot, Ghost (David Underwood), evaluates the player's performance throughout the game, while a small robot named Catfish (voiced by Robert Weaver) scouts ahead and gives directions.
 The player is later assisted by Falco (Kari G. Peyton), a female jockey who believes that there is a hidden route to the surface.
 Falco is later captured by Stenchler, who threatens to mutate her into one of his mindless minions.
 This plot is thwarted when Ghost and the player reach Solar City.